ubikorp/astro-lacking/src/content/post/playlists/2019-10-29-into-the-water.md

 - differentGear vs The Police
 - Drunken Prayer
 - Ezra Furman
-- The Hair And Skin Trading Co
+- The Hair + Skin Trading Co
 - HalfNoise
 - The High Dials
 - The Holydrug Couple